Skip to main content

 We’ve changed the way we check delivery to make it more flexible and pragmatic.
 You will be treated fairly and supported if things go wrong.
 We recently published a series of ‘how to’ guides for each SFI action.
 These guides are not mandatory, they are just intended to give you a bit more support.

 SFI is not competitive.
 Anyone who applies and is eligible will get an agreement.
-You can enter as much land as you choose: there is no minimum or maximum area.

 You can choose how many actions you do.
 Once you’re in SFI, you can add more land and actions to your agreement each year.